evidence-dev/evidence/sites/docs/docs/core-concepts/data-sources/index.md

 #### Authentication Type

 On top of the extra options, an authentication property can be added, see documentation for [`mssql`](https://www.npmjs.com/package/mssql).
+Passing this object will override `user`, `password`, `domain` settings.

 For example, to use Azure Active Directory authentication, you can pass this